lorenzo-w/qk-website/README.md

-# Queerbeet HSG Website
+# First portfolio website for queerKAstle e.V.

-This repository contains the entire codebase for the web page of the Queerbeet HSG.
+This repository contains the first website, which was used to present the project / group queerKAstle e.V.
+The web presence has since been moved to a Wordpress instance, so this code is not in use anymore.